ShadyNagy/Blazor.JavaScriptUtilities/.github/ISSUE_TEMPLATE/use-case.md

 ---
 name: Use Case
-about: Sample use case for an ASPX page that should be supported
+about: Sample use case for an Javascript function that should be supported
 title: 'Use Case:'
 labels: 'use case'
 assignees: ''